PORK QUALITY ASSURANCE PLUS® and TRANSPORT QUALITY ASSURANCE®

 PROGRAM GUIDELINES, ELIGIBILITY INFORMATION

-The Iowa Pork Industry Center and Iowa State University Extension are teaming up to provide necessary training for producers for both programs.
+The Iowa Pork Industry Center and Iowa State University Extension and Outreach are teaming up to provide necessary training for producers for both programs.

 Each session is approximately two hours long with a registration fee of $25 per person unless otherwise specified in the specific entry below, payable at the training session.
 Preregistration is strongly encouraged to ensure that adequate materials are available for all in attendance.
 See individual meeting entries below for appropriate contact information.